yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 4. Navigate back to the Overview section of the **Recovery Services Vault**.
 Under Site Recovery find the jobs tile and select **In-progress jobs**.

-5. On the Site recovery jobs blade, select on the running job.
+5. On the Site recovery jobs blade, select the running job.
 Monitor the status until the environment is cleaned up (approximately 5 minutes).

-6. In the Azure portal navigate to **Resource Groups** and select on the **CloudShopRG1-asr** resource group.
+6. In the Azure portal navigate to **Resource Groups** and select the **CloudShopRG1-asr** resource group.
 Notice that the virtual machines and network interfaces have all been deleted, leaving only the resources ASR initial created to support protection and the manually-created public IP address.

 ## After the hands-on lab